-Don’t let me catch you saying something silly like, “The antibody screen was negative, so there were no antibodies!”
-That is not correct; rather, you should say, “The antibody detection test was negative, so there were no antibodies detected!”
+Important Caveat: Don’t let me catch you saying something silly like, “The antibody screen is negative, so there are no antibodies!”
+That is not correct; rather, you should say, “The antibody detection test is negative, so no antibodies are detected!”
 This test is not perfect (no test can be), so it is absolutely possible for significant antibodies (especially ones targeted against rare red cell antigens) to go undetected on routine tests.

 Two important things to remember about antibody screening: